 One of the tour highlights in NORTH Sumatra Indonesia is Bukit Lawang Sumatran Orangutan which is quite popular world wide.
 The widespread of Sumatran Orangutans on Sumatra Island itself are commonly found around Gunung Leuser National Park, especially at Bukit Lawang, Ketambe and South Tapanuli.

-The Wild Orangutans in Indonesia are distinctively found throughout Sumatra and Borneo (Kalimantan) jungle.
-The populations of world’s largest mammal ‘Orangutan’ have got drastically declined in both jungle of Sumatra and Borneo (Kalimantan) over the last decades.
+In fact, the Wild Orangutans in Indonesia are distinctively found throughout Sumatra and Borneo (Kalimantan) jungle.
+On the other hand, the populations of world’s largest mammal ‘Orangutan’ have got drastically declined in both jungle of Sumatra and Borneo (Kalimantan) over the last decades.

-Bukit Lawang is one of the perfect places to witness the interesting wild life of orang utan in North Sumatra region.
-Having seen wild Orangutans in real time would surely be such a remarkable and unforgettable experience in your life as the orangutan species are currently in critical danger and in the edge of extinction which approximately 10,000 Sumatran orangutans left in Sumatra.
+Above all Bukit Lawang is one of the most perfect places to witness the interesting wild life of Orang-utan in North Sumatra region.
+Therefore having seen wild Orangutans in real time would surely be such a remarkable and unforgettable experience in your life as the orangutan species are currently in critical danger and in the edge of extinction which approximately 10,000 Sumatran orangutans left in Sumatra.

-There are many options to be able to see orang utans by jungle trekking.
+Certainly there are many options to be able to see orangutans by doing jungle trekking.
 Such as 3 hours, 5 hours or 1 day even 2 days 1 night jungle trek around Bukit Lawang Jungle (Gunung Leuser National park).